shuvo18103107/Mapty-App/README.md

 <img src="./images/logo.png" align="center" alt="Logo" class="logo" style="text-align: center;">

 # Mapty-App
-This is a web application where the goal is to log the workouts(running or cycling) for the users in its desired location and set some specifications for his workout accordingly.
-This application is built using Advanced Javascript with Object Oriented Programming which uses Geolocation APIs , Browser APIs along with some External libraries.
+This is a web application where the goal is to log the workouts(running or cycling) for the users in their desired location and set some specifications for their workout accordingly.
+This application is built using Advanced Javascript with Object-Oriented Programming which uses Geolocation APIs, Browser APIs along with some External libraries.

 ## Key functionalities:
 - Real time geolocation update